 6073.
 Immunobiology (4).
-Pr., BIOL 2010, BIOL 2011.
+Pr., or Coreq., BIOL 3303.
 Covers cells and molecules operative in the immune response.
 Emphasis on immunogenetics and modern experimental techniques used in analysis and research.
+May be taught concurrently with BIOL 4073.
+This course includes a required laboratory component.